 Are you grateful for your employees?
-If your answer is ‘yes’, ask yourself: When’s the last time I showed it?
+If your answer is ‘yes’, ask yourself: when was the last time I showed it?

 When it comes to good management, gratefulness and humility are two qualities that don’t always sit top-of-mind with employers.
 However, they are one of the biggest factors when it comes to retaining employees and earning their respect.
-In fact, in this survey, nearly 90% of employees rated receiving a personal thank-you from their manager as important to them.
+In fact, 35% of restaurant employees say they would like to get more recognition from employers (source).

-Despite this information, many employers believe that employees will stick with them by virtue of the fact that they’re being compensated for their work through paychecks and company benefits.
-Don’t make that mistake – read on to learn how far displays of gratitude can get you in the workplace!
+Many employers believe that employees will stick with them by virtue of the fact that they’re being compensated for their work through paychecks and company benefits.
+Don’t make that mistake – read on to learn how far displays of gratitude can get you in the workplace.

 It’s weird to think that two simple words can have such a transformative effect on your business.
 But it’s true!
 Here are just a few changes you’ll see in your team: